Dragon Quest VI: Production

 The scenario designer, as in all previous Dragon Quest games, was Yuji Horii.
 Similarly, the lead artist was Akira Toriyama and the sound was composed by Koichi Sugiyama.
 This is the last game in the series to feature in the Zenithia (天空の城, Tenkū no Shiro lit.
 "Sky Castle") trilogy.
+The appearance of the character Terry was originally Toriyama's design for the game's Hero, but it was rejected by Horii and given to a companion instead.

 A prequel, Dragon Warrior Monsters (Dragon Quest Monsters: Terry's Wonderland in Japan), was released in 1998.
 This game featured Terry and Milly years before the events of Dragon Quest VI.
 It was released in North America the next year, even though Dragon Quest VI was never released in North America.
 Along with Terry and Milly, several of the main enemies, including Mortamor, reappear.
 Their previous roles have been eliminated, however, making them appear as just normal enemies.
 Mortamor and Murdaw (DeathMore and Mudou, respectively, in the localization) do appear as very challenging, very late in-game bosses, though.